vancesteven/PlanetProfile/README.md

 Access to REFPROP functions is through python 3 using librefprop.so: https://github.com/jowr/librefprop.so Python capabilities are employed using the included matlab code refproppy.m REFPROP version 10, expected in October 2017, will provide matlab functions and Mac modules, which may eliminate the need for the above workarounds.
+Instructions for installing Python 3 on a Mac can be found at http://docs.python-guide.org/en/latest/starting/install3/osx/

 Rock properties are from Perple_X: http://www.perplex.ethz.ch/
 Input files were developed by Fabio Cammarano.
-Version 6.7.8 is currently being used.
+Version 6.7.9 is currently being used.

 TODOs:
 Modularization is not complete.